 The refurbished building is being designed as a multi-purpose arts and performance space, capable of providing flexible space to suit a wider range of community uses, including performing arts, theatre, live music and cinema, as well as local festivals such as the Hunter Valley Wine and Food fair.

 Retaining the existing heritage facades, Collins and Turner’s proposal creates a building within a building:

 Entering the building from Ogilvie Street, storage and amenities are located in the remnants of the existing masonry structure.

-The new hall will be built with a range of sustainable initiatives including straw-bale wall construction, the use of recycled materials such as reclaimed timber and a large photo-voltaic installation on the reconstructed roof.
+The new hall is built with a range of sustainable initiatives including straw-bale wall construction, the use of recycled materials such as reclaimed timber and a large photovoltaic installation on the reconstructed roof.

 Materials will include reclaimed stone, textured render and timber with a charred and oiled finish.